argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

     ```bash
     ALCFUserID@sm-01:~$ source /software/sambanova/envs/sn_env.sh
     ```

-* Contents of the sn_env.sh script is shown below for convenience
+* The contents of the `sn_env.sh` script is shown below for convenience.

   * Setup the path to SambaFlow software stack.
 This stack includes the Runtime, the compilers, and the SambaFlow Python SDK which is used to create and run models.
       ```bash
       alias snpath='export PATH=$PATH:/opt/sambaflow/bin'
       ```